sammyLOMI22/database-guru/docs/SELF_CORRECTING_AGENT.md

 The **Self-Correcting SQL Agent** is an intelligent system that automatically detects and fixes SQL errors.
 Instead of failing on the first error, it analyzes what went wrong and attempts to correct the query automatically.

+**✅ Now works with both single-database AND multi-database queries!**

 ## How It Works

 ### Traditional Flow (Without Self-Correction)